-- 9.1 A failure to comply with these procedures does not, on its own, constitute a breach of the code of conduct, except as may be otherwise specifically provided under the code of conduct. - 9.2 A failure to comply with these procedures will not render a decision made in relation to a matter invalid where: - a) the non-compliance is isolated and/or minor in nature, or - b) reasonable steps are taken to correct the non-compliance, or - reasonable steps are taken to address the consequences of the noncompliance.
+- 9.1 A failure to comply with these procedures does not, on its own, constitute a breach of the code of conduct, except as may be otherwise specifically provided under the code of conduct. - 9.2 A failure to comply with these procedures will not render a decision made in relation to a matter invalid where: - a) the non-compliance is isolated and/or minor in nature, or - b) reasonable steps are taken to correct the non-compliance, or - c) reasonable steps are taken to address the consequences of the non-compliance.

-Part 10: Practice Directions
+10 Practice directions

-- 10.1 The Office may at any time issue a practice direction in relation to the application of these procedures. - 10.2 The Office will issue practice directions in writing, by circular to all councils. - 10.3 All persons performing a function prescribed under these procedures must consider the Office's practice directions when performing the function.
+- 10.1 The OLG may at any time issue a practice direction in relation to the application of these procedures. - 10.2 The OLG will issue practice directions in writing, by circular to all councils. - 10.3 All persons performing a function prescribed under these procedures must consider the Office's practice directions when performing the function.